npat-efault/picocom/picocom.1.md

     local-echo is enabled).
 See
     **[INPUT, OUTPUT, AND ECHO MAPPING]**.
 (Defaul: **delbs,crcrlf**)

+**--resetrtsafteropen**

+:   Special option for embedded (bare metal) development, were the RTS
+    handshake line is often to control the microcontroller's reset signal.
+    This switch forces the RTS handshake line to down (high on TTL level), immediately after the port has been opened.
+    Not supported if the flow control mode is RTS/CTS.
+    Only supported in Linux and OSX.

 **--help** | **-h**

 :   Print a short help message describing the command-line